Anime fan forever?

 I don’t think it’s a coincidence that the vast majority of otaku fall between the 16 to 25 demographic.
 Obviously anime is aimed at young adults and I’m 24; hence getting close to the point of no return.
 Deep down I think we all rely on a kind of base emotional understanding with the characters we follow; we can understand their struggles, dreams and ambitions because to certain extent, we find ourselves faced with similar decisions, but once time takes its course, our lives change and we lose that visceral philosophical resonance, what is left but pretty pictures?

-25 replies on “Anime fan forever?”
+25 responses to “Anime fan forever?”

 I sorta agree with you there.
 Seems all the anime fans who were once older than me or my age are now all gone and now I’m the old fart in the anime community.
 As you also mentioned I lose interest in stuff over time.
 I used to watch almost every show with “cute animation” but now even animation can’t make me watch a stupid show (nagasarete airantou) all the way.
-I used to feel bad about droppin a series cause it was so hard to get it…now its like “blah this show sucks not watching anymore” and I’m almost gonna be your age soon πŸ˜‰ So it’s not just you.
+I used to feel bad about droppin a series cause it was so hard to get it…now its like “blah this show sucks not watching anymore” and I’m almost gonna be your age soon 😉 So it’s not just you.

 Sometimes things in life just become more interesting than anime.
 Sometimes I wonder if like I didn’t have interest in drawing anime…if I would have dropped this hobby sooner.